-- Investors who transfer realized capital gains into an Opportunity Fund within 180 days of realization can defer tax payments on those gains until December 31, 2026 or until they sell the investment – whichever happens first.
-Using this option, investors can preserve their capital and invest it for longer periods of time than they would be be able to had they paid capital gains taxes immediately upon realization of a capital gain.
+- Investors who transfer realized capital gains into an Opportunity Fund within 180 days of realization can defer tax payments on those gains until December 31, 2026, or until they sell the investment – whichever happens first.
+Using this option, investors can preserve their capital and invest it for longer periods of time than they would be able to had they paid capital gains taxes immediately upon realization of a capital gain.

 - If an investor holds their investment for at least five years prior to December 31, 2026, they can reduce their capital gains tax liability on the principal invested by 10%.
 And, if the investment is held for at least seven years prior to December 31, 2026, tax liability can be reduced by 15% total.

 - If an Opportunity Fund investment is held for at least ten years, any appreciation earned from the investment can be permanently excluded from capital gains taxation.
 In other words, investors can expect to owe zero capital gains taxes on any additional capital gains earned from their Opportunity Fund investments.